pygame-community/pygame-ce/docs/reST/ref/surface.rst

       mode specified by special_flags.
 The sequence must have at least one (source, dest) pair.

       :param blit_sequence: a sequence of (source, dest)
-      :param special_flags: the flag(s) representing the blend mode used for each Surface.
+      :param special_flags: the flag(s) representing the blend mode used for each surface.
                             See :doc:`special_flags_list` for a list of possible values.

       :returns: ``None``

-      .. note:: This method only accepts a sequence of (source, dest) pairs and a single special_flags value that's applied to all Surfaces drawn.
+      .. note:: This method only accepts a sequence of (source, dest) pairs and a single special_flags value that's applied to all surfaces drawn.
 This allows faster iteration over the sequence and better performance over `blits()`.
 Further optimizations are applied if blit_sequence is a list or a tuple (using one of them is recommended).